 Another quirky characteristic of the times lent its name to the Kofun Period.
 At their most basic, kofun are big piles of dirt.
 Impressively big piles of dirt shaped like keyholes.
 First constructed in the mid-3rd century, these large earthen mounds served as mausoleums for deceased rulers.
 They began to appear in the Kyoto-Osaka-Nara region and then spread throughout the archipelago in tandem with the increasing dominance of the Yamato clan.
 Over 5,200 have been identified so far in a variety of standardized shapes and uniformly staggering sizes.
 Himiko may have received one of the first such burials.
 Stay tuned for more about that.

 Unfortunately, the party couldn't last forever.
 In 248, Queen Himiko died.
-Some uppity dude reportedly attempted to succeed the throne in the wake of Himiko's death, but his reign was heavily resisted and short-lived.
-According to Chinese sources, order was restored again only once the 13-year-old Queen Iyo took the throne—who just so happened to be a relative of Himiko.
+Some uppity dude reportedly attempted to succeed the throne in the wake of her death, but his reign was heavily resisted and short-lived.
+According to Chinese sources, order was restored again only once the 13-year-old Queen Iyo took the throne—who just so happened to be her relative.
 I guess badassery ran in the family.

 Luckily, she wasn't permanently erased.
 Queen Himiko and her kingdom of Yamatai resurfaced during the Edo period with the work of philosopher-statesman Arai Hakuseki and scholar Motoori Norinaga.
-Between the two of them, they started one of the oldest and most heated controversies in Japanese scholarship: where was Himiko's kingdom of Yamatai?
-Hakuseki rejected the Japanese histories as inaccurate, threw his weight behind the veracity of the Chinese records, and claimed that Himiko's country of Yamatai had been in the heart of Japan—the Kyoto-Osaka-Nara region known as the Kinai Plain.
-Norinaga, on the other hand, rejected the Chinese histories as inaccurate, upheld the veracity of the Japanese histories, and went so far as to claim that Himiko's kingdom of Yamatai had merely fooled the Chinese government into thinking that they were the ruling clan.
+Between the two of them, they started one of the oldest and most heated controversies in Japanese scholarship: where was the queen's kingdom of Yamatai?
+Hakuseki rejected the Japanese histories as inaccurate, threw his weight behind the veracity of the Chinese records, and claimed that Yamatai had been in the heart of Japan—the Kyoto-Osaka-Nara region known as the Kinai Plain.
+Norinaga, on the other hand, rejected the Chinese histories as inaccurate, upheld the veracity of the Japanese histories, and went so far as to claim that the queen's kingdom of Yamatai had merely fooled the Chinese government into thinking that they were the ruling clan.

 Norinaga's view became dominant throughout the ensuing decades from the Meiji era through the end of World War II.
 During this time questions about Himiko's kingdom became tangled with the nationalist-imperialist politics of the day.
 With the emperor enshrined as divine, rejecting the ancient Japanese histories could be viewed as an attack on the imperial system in general—and some historians who refused to conform lost everything at the hands of censorship laws.
 One such professor was Naka Michiyo, who from 1878 until the end of his life continually criticized the chronology of the ancient histories and disproved Norinaga's claims about Yamatai.